on the cheap and sleazy side (www.cheapandsleazy.net)

 WARNING!!

-If you see any foreign metal (staples, paper clips, etc.) in the offending USB port, shut your laptop down and unplug it before trying to remove it.
+If you see any foreign metal (staples, paper clips, etc.) in the offending USB port, shut your laptop down, remove the battery and unplug it before trying to remove it.

 This is overkill, I know ... but I'd rather my readers be safe than sorry.
 In fact, if your school or agency has an IT department, it can't hurt to check with them and ask their advice.
 Being techies, they'll probably be unable to resist trying to pull it out once you point it out to them, and they'll have the tools to do it.